manavsingh839/manavsingh839/README.md

-- 👋 Hi, I’m @manavsingh839
+- 👋 Hi, I’m Manav Singh
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, problem solving.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js, node js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with open work
-- 📫 How to reach me ...
+- 📫 How to reach me mailto:manavsingh839@gmail.com

 <!---
 manavsingh839/manavsingh839 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.